DiegelD/CarND-Capstone/README.md

  </figcaption>
 </figure>
  <p></p>

-To enhance the project further a traffic ligh classifyer can be trained and integreaed, simlar to my project traffic sign classifyer.
+To enhance the project further a traffic ligh classifyer can be trained and integreated, similar to my project traffic sign classifyer.
 Also an object detection could be integreated.
+This should be than take place within the file `../tl_detector/light_classification_model/tl_classfier.py`.
 The nessecary infastructure is already there.
 But that wasnt on the scope of this project.

 ## Planning